T809DATA/T809DATA_2024/04_backprop/README.md

 * `d_sigmoid(torch.Tensor([0.2]))` -> `tensor([0.2475])`

 ### Section 1.2 The Perceptron Function
 A perceptron takes in an array of inputs $X$ and an array of the corresponding weights $W$ and returns the weighted sum of $X$ and $W$, as well as the result from the activation function (i.e. the sigmoid) of this weighted sum. *(see Eq.
-5.48 & 5.62 in Bishop)*.
+6.10 & 6.11 in Bishop (Eq.
+5.48 & 5.62 in old Bishop)*.

 Implement the function `perceptron(x, w)` that returns the weighted sum and the output of the activation function.